fbkaragoz/network-shell/README.md

 NetAn currently supports the following commands:

-*   **`ping <host> [port]`**: Performs a TCP-based latency check to a specified host and port (defaults to 80).
-This is useful for measuring network responsiveness without requiring special privileges.
+*   **`ping <host>`**: Performs an ICMP-based ping to a specified host, providing detailed statistics including latency (min/avg/max), packet loss, and jitter.
+This command requires elevated privileges (root/Administrator).
     ```bash
+    # On Linux (after running 'sudo setcap cap_net_raw+ep ./build/netan' once):
     ./netan ping google.com
+    # On Linux (if setcap is not used or for a single run):
-    ./netan ping example.com 443
+    sudo ./netan ping google.com
+    # On Windows (Run Command Prompt/PowerShell as Administrator):
+    .\netan.exe ping google.com
     ```

 *   **`trace <host>`**: Executes an ICMP-based traceroute to a specified host.
 This command requires elevated privileges (root/Administrator) to send and receive raw ICMP packets.
 It helps in identifying the path packets take to a destination and potential bottlenecks, showing intermediate hop IP addresses.